-Isadora of the GBL Arad Branch is this for many players.
-She has a near-unavoidable teleport/smack attack that, with her dark balls of energy, can deal well over 1000 damage, a One-Hit Kill fireball spell, a meteor storm spell, and, to top it off, summons a bunch ofGoddamn Bats
+Isadora, one of the two bosses in the Endless Nightmare.
+She has a near-unavoidable teleport/smack attack that, with her dark balls of energy, can deal well over 1000 damage, a One-Hit Kill fireball spell, a meteor storm spell, and, to top it off, summons a bunch ofGoddamn Bats.

 That One Level: Dendroid Hub is filled with tons of really annoying monsters.
 For one, the Dendroids themselves cannot be launched or grabbed, meaning fewer moves are effective on them.
 If that weren't bad enough, there are camouflaged versions of them that blend into the background doodads which like to attack without warning, knocking you over and granting them super armor.
 The problem with the attack is that it's supposed to bend in with the ground flowers and you trip one to activate it, but the collision can be way off and you'll get attacked even if you weren't touching a flower.
 If that weren't enough, there's also the Flare Worms, zombies whose only attack consists of granting themselves super armor, grabbing you, and gnawing on you for about 5 seconds, which cannot be escaped by mashing buttons or anything else, and can cause bleeding.
 To make this even worse, this attack knocks you down when it finally finishes, which can be disorienting.
 Oh, and they like to travel in packs, so you can get stun locked into endless attacks.
 Finally, they leave a puddle of acid which slows you down and damages you when they die.
 The boss, Amphora, is mostly a pushover, save for when its HP gets low, where it will set itself on fire and start moving and attacking much faster, and do heavy damage to anyone that gets too close to attack it.